 Bacteria and fungi extract nutrients from the soil minerals and make them available to plants.
 Mycorrhizae are fungi that are partly in the soil and partly inside plant roots.
 They can transport a very large amount of nutrients into plant roots.
+Rhizobia bacteria convert nitrogen from the air into ammonia which can be used by plants.
+Other bacteria convert nitrites into nitrates which also can be used by plants.
 Insects and worms create air passages deep into the soil.
 The carbon dioxide produced by roots becomes carbonic acid, which breaks down minerals to make nutrients available.
 Dead organic material provides rich nutrients for the living.
 It also holds the nutrients from applied fertilizers until the plants can use them.
 Humus sticks the soil particles into larger crumbs so there are bigger spaces for air and water.

 Dead organic matter is decaying continually, so it needs to be replenished every year.
 Excessive nitrogen fertilizer will cause the dead organic matter to decay even faster; so more organic matter will have to be applied.
 Also, careless use of pesticides may harm or kill the living organisms and disrupt the soil ecosystem.

 Nitrogen encourages leaf growth.
 Phosphorus encourages roots and flowers.
 Potassium encourages general vigor.
 If one of the nutrients is not available, then plant growth will be slower or stunted, and leaves will be discolored.
 For example, lack of nitrogen causes the old leaves to turn yellow.
 Lack of iron causes the new leaves to be yellow.
 Nutrient deficiencies usually form patterns on the leaves that follow the vein patterns: sometimes along the veins, sometimes between the veins.
 Disease symptoms do not follow the veins.